jeffknupp/blog/content/2012-02-21-how-linkrdr-went-semi-viral.md

 I was a bit under the weather this past weekend, but it turns out I wasn't the only thing to go viral.
-Below is a brief story of how [linkrdr](http://www.linkrdr.com) enjoyed it's first encouter with virality.
+Below is a brief story of how [linkrdr](http://www.linkrdr.com) enjoyed it's first encounter with virality.

 Background
 ----------

-Before Saturday, linkrdr had about 10 users, who had figured out a way to signup without me really providing one.
+Before Saturday, linkrdr had about 10 users, who had figured out a way to sign up without me really providing one.
 Sometime Thursday evening, I believe, I slapped a 'Beta' sticker on the front page, cleaned some stuff up, and declared linkrdr open for business.
 Come the weekend, I was under the weather and not feeling like working on anything, so I